salikadave/freshers-interview-checklist/resume_hr/resume_cv_hr.md

 * What are strengths and weaknesses?
 * Domains you look forward to working in?
 * How will you be a valuable asset to our company?
-* Willingness to work on weekends, night shifts and to relocate.
+* About your willingness to work on weekends, night shifts and to relocate.
 * Hackathon and other activities.
-* Take any one of your projects, and explain the whole architecture, tech stack, size of the group, and your role in the project.
+* Take any one of your projects and explain to me the whole architecture, tech stack, size of the group and your role in the project.

   Expect follow-up questions like for an example, file format being used for uploading media content, use of third-party packages \(and their purpose/alternatives\), user authorization techniques being used, etc.

-* Other projects undertaken \(if any\)
+* Other projects undertaken (if any)
 * Explain your final year major project / thesis.
 Justify usage of libraries / frameworks and technology stack.
 * Are you comfortable with relocating to any other location?
 * If I ask you to help someone, and it may go beyond your values, will you help that person?